ShivaniB-TU/tech-resume/README.md

           <li>Reviewing pull requests</li>
           <li>Managing merge conflicts</li>
           <li>Securing your workflows</li>
 <p>In summary, this course has taught me how to utilize uploading a project onto GitHub in a systematic manner.
-This is useful because I learned how to maximize my learning by using pull requests to see the changes I have made in the duration of my project.
-This is also useful for others to view my learning curve when viewing my projects.</p>
+This is useful because I learned how maximize my utility within my projects by using pull requests to see the on going progress.
+Additionally, I now know how to use Github to be more efficient with unique workflows - both business and personal wise.
+This is also useful for others to view my learning curve when viewing my projects - in an organized secure manner.
+Through personalizing my pages I can create an online database to store all my files where others can benefit from too.
+The course is further detailed when clicked <a href="https://lab.github.com/githubtraining/paths/first-week-on-github">here.</a></p>
           <br />
           <img src="FirstWeek.png" alt="Proof of Completion" width="200" height="150" border="2" />
      </ul>
   </details>
-  <details><summary>TIBCO Spotfire</summary>
+  <details><summary>TIBCO Spotfire Cloud</summary>
      <ul>
           <b>Well Analysis Dashboard</b>
-          <li>Able to import data</li>
+          <li>Import multiple tables from multiple sources</li>
           <li>Able to script ironPython for advanced abilities</li>
           <li>Able to create visualizations to easily aggregate data</li>
 <p>I was introduced to TIBCO Spotfire at the start of my summer internship in 2019.
-With no prior experience, I was able to create a dashboard, to fit a clients needs.
+With no prior experience, I was able to create a dashboard template that would benefit multiple clients.
 Using those skills, I was able to create another dashbaord using public data available on IHS Markit.
 To view a video I created to describe my dashboard, please click <a href="https://youtu.be/XMkqa9U6uO0">here.</a></p>
           <br />
           <img src="home.png" alt="Proof of Completion" width="300" height="150" border="2" />
           <img src="summary.png" alt="Proof of Completion" width="300" height="150" border="2" />